indieopensource/enterprise-ready-supplement/terms.md

 #### <a id="Rights_for_Current_Software"></a>Rights for Current Software

-_Developer_ guarantees that _Developer_ has all the rights needed to make the _Software_ as it exists on the date of this agreement available under the _Public License_.
+_Developer_ guarantees that _Developer_ has all the rights needed to make the _Latest Version of the Software_ available under the _Public License_.

 #### <a id="Rights_for_Future_Software"></a>Rights for Future Software

-_Developer_ guarantees that _Developer_ will not incorporate any work into the _Software_ that _Developer_ does not have the right to make available under the _Public License_.
+_Developer_ guarantees that _Developer_ will not incorporate any work into the _Latest Version of the Software_ that _Developer_ does not have the right to make available under the _Public License_.

 #### <a id="Contribution_Licensing_Records"></a>Contribution Licensing Records

-_Developer_ agrees to collect published records showing that other contributors to the _Software_ license their contributions on terms that permit making their work available under the _Public License_ as part of the _Software_.
+_Developer_ agrees to collect published records showing that other contributors to the _Latest Version of the Software_ license their contributions on terms that permit making their work available under the _Public License_ as part of the _Latest Version of the Software_.

 ### <a id="Don't_Hide_Patent_Problems"></a>Don't Hide Patent Problems

-_Developer_ guarantees that as of the date of this agreement, _Developer_ is not aware of any patent not covered by the _Public License_ that the _Software_ infringes, or that _Company_ would infringe by _Expected Use of the Software_.
+_Developer_ guarantees that as of the date of this agreement, _Developer_ is not aware of any patent not covered by the _Public License_ that the _Latest Version of the Software_ infringes, or that _Company_ would infringe by _Expected Use of the Software_.

 ### <a id="Only_Depend_on_Open_Software"></a>Only Depend on Open Software